 The new MERIS derived broadband albedo of sea ice has been compared with respective albedo values retrieved from atmospheric reanalysis data set ERA5 (ECMWF, 2019) to test the albedo parameterization used in ERA5.
-Both albedo products agree in the large-scale and the seasonal pattern, but differences occur spatiotemporally with RMSDs of around 0.10 (Fig. 7), exceeding the required absolute accuracy of 0.02 - 0.05 in climate models (Henderson-Sellers and Wilson, 1983; Jacob and Olioso, 2005; Sellers et al., 1995).
-The monthly interpolation of constant sea-ice albedo values in ERA5 based on literature values of dry snow (May, September), melting snow (June), and bare sea ice (July, August) is not suited to simulate the observed spatiotemporal variability and change in sea-ice albedo.
+The RMSD between both data sets of 0.12 exceeds Both albedo products agree in the large-scale and the seasonal pattern, but differences occur spatiotemporally with RMSDs of around 0.10 (Fig. 7), exceeding the required absolute accuracy of 0.02 - 0.05 in climate models (Henderson-Sellers and Wilson, 1983; Jacob and Olioso, 2005; Sellers et al., 1995).
+At moderate albedo values, the

+- 5 discrepancy between ERA5 and MERIS broadband albedo is lower than ±0.10.
+High albedo values are lower by up to 0.18 compared to the MERIS albedo.
+Latter is caused by the albedo parameterization which limits the ERA5 albedo to the top by the literature based albedo of bare sea ice, dry and melting snow.
+Hence, the constant sea ice albedo values used in The monthly interpolation of constant sea-ice albedo values in ERA5 are based on literature values of dry snow (May, September), melting snow (June), and bare sea ice (July, August) is not suited to simulate the observed spatiotemporal variability and change in sea - 10 ice albedosea-ice albedo.
 Thus, the ERA5 broadband albedo is underestimated over multiyear ice between June and August by up to 0.1 and overestimated over first-year ice from mid-August to mid-September by up to 0.2 (Fig. 5) compared to the MERIS broadband albedo.
 Due to unconsidered melt ponds in ERA5, its broadband albedo over first-year ice is up to 0.1 lower than MERIS broadband albedo in June to mid-August.

-As an interim solution, prognostic modeling schemes of sea-ice albedo should be developed for ERA5, which can be validated against observational products like the MERIS derived broadband albedo presented here.
-In order to obtain more individual values, it might be desirable to assimilate satellite derived sea-ice albedo when producing an atmospheric reanalysis.
-MERIS derived broadband albedo can be useful in this context, because it is not based on a priori values and is available daily even though only at daylight and under cloud free conditions.
+As an interim solution, prognostic modeling schemes of sea ice sea ice albedo should be developed for ERA5, which can be

-The empirically derived STBC has been developed based on an albedo data set measured under clear-sky, cloudy, and overcast conditions.
-However, clouds increase the broadband albedo of snow up to 0.06 (Key et al., 2001; Grenfell and Perovich, 1984).
-Thus, clouds affect the accuracy of the empirically derived STBC which may contribute to the uncertainty in converting spectral-to-broadband albedo under clear-sky conditions, i. e. the only conditions when satellite data is available.
+- 15 validated against observational products like the MERIS derived broadband albedo presented here.
+It In order to obtain more individual values, it might be desirable to assimilate satellite derived sea ice sea ice albedo when producing an atmospheric reanalysis.
+MERIS derived broadband albedo can be useful in this context, because it is not based on a priori values and is available daily even though only at daylight and under cloud free conditions. - The empirically derived STBC has been developed based on an albedo data set measured under clear-sky, cloudy, and overcast conditions.
+However, clouds increase the broadband albedo of snow by-up to 0.06 (Key et al., 2001; Grenfell and Perovich, 1984).
+Thus, clouds affect the accuracy of the empirically derived STBC which may contribute to uncertainties the uncertainty in converting spectral to broadband albedo under clear-sky conditions, i. e. the only conditions when satellite data is available.
 The influence of this uncertainty on the satellite albedo retrieval needs further investigations.
 Radiative transfer simulations can be a beneficial approach in this context because they offer more flexible and specific set-ups of surface, atmosphere, and cloud types as available in short term campaigns.
-Another advantage of radiative transfer simulations is the calculation of different radiometric parameters for the same meteorological situation whereas measurements are done within a certain time frame in which the meteorological situation can rigorously change.
+Another advantage of radiative transfer simulations is - the possibility to calculate the calculation of different radiometric parameters for the same meteorological situation whereas measurements are done within a certain time frame in which the meteorological situation can rigorously change.